 7. The Lobster Pot

 Among some 200 restaurants on Grand Cayman, the Lobster Pot has become something of an institution and is the perfect place to sample the mouth-watering, fresh seafood that is so abundant in the island nation.

-If you want a genuine Cayman culinary experience, then head to Rum point to chill out with the locals and sample the local drink 'Mudslide'
+Insider Tip: If you want a genuine Cayman culinary experience, head to Rum Point to chill out with the locals and sample the local drink ‘Mudslide’.

 8. Cayman Crystal Caves

 Hidden away among lush forests in the north of Grand Cayman are the Cayman Crystal Caves.

 A trip here offers another encounter with the unique natural beauty of the Cayman Islands.
 All visitors will benefit from the knowledge and expertise of a knowledgeable guide, who can point out the tropical flora and fauna and lead you through three spectacular caves, where the stalactite and stalagmite crystal structures are sure to wow.